Complications of traumatic brain injury: Physical complications

 Parkinson's disease and other motor problems as a result of TBI are rare but can occur.
 Parkinson's disease, a chronic and progressive disorder, may develop years after TBI as a result of damage to the basal ganglia.
 Other movement disorders that may develop after TBI include tremor, ataxia (uncoordinated muscle movements), and myoclonus (shock-like contractions of muscles).

-Skull fractures can tear the meninges, the membranes that cover the brain, leading to leaks of cerebrospinal fluid (CSF).
+Skull fractures can tear the meninges, the membranes that cover the brain, leading to cerebrospinal fluid leaks (CSF leaks).
 A tear between the dura and the arachnoid membranes, called a CSF fistula, can cause CSF to leak out of the subarachnoid space into the subdural space; this is called a subdural hygroma.
 CSF can also leak from the nose and the ear.
 These tears can also allow bacteria into the cavity, potentially causing infections such as meningitis.
 Pneumocephalus occurs when air enters the intracranial cavity and becomes trapped in the subarachnoid space.
 Infections within the intracranial cavity are a dangerous complication of TBI.
 They may occur outside of the dura mater, below the dura, below the arachnoid (meningitis), or within the brain itself (abscess).
 Most of these injuries develop within a few weeks of the initial trauma and result from skull fractures or penetrating injuries.
 Standard treatment involves antibiotics and sometimes surgery to remove the infected tissue.

 Injuries to the base of the skull can damage nerves that emerge directly from the brain (cranial nerves).
 Cranial nerve damage may result in: